research-ag/sha2/README.md

 The API allows to hash types `Blob`, `[Nat8]` and `Iter<Nat8>`.

+The API provides the usual Digest instance which accepts the message piecewise until finally computing the hash sum (digest).
+This allows hashing very large messages over multiple executions of the canister, even across canister upgrades.

 ### Links

 The package is published on [MOPS](https://mops.one/sha2) and [GitHub](https://github.com/research-ag/sha2).